 Ghawar’s size has been estimated at 162 billion barrels of oil, though there has been no independent verification since 1975.
 Anecdotal comments have mentioned production declines and increasing issues with contaminants, not to mention the need to pump in millions of barrels of seawater everyday to maintain production.
 Nevertheless, Ghawar is still the signature oil discovery by which almost all others are measured.

 Readers will likely not be surprised that there have been many other significant fields discovered over the years, including Mexico’s fast-fading Cantarell field (35 billion barrels) and Venezuela’s Bolivar Coastal Field (44 billion barrels).
 But there are also some huge discoveries that may well shape the oil markets in decades to come [see also The Definitive Guide to Fracking].

 Canada’s Athabasca tar sands could contain 170 billion barrels worth of economically worthwhile oil, while the Orinoco Belt in Venezuela (a mix of heavy oil, oil shale and tar sands) could contain from 513 billion to 1.3 trillion barrels’ worth of oil.

-Last and not least is the Piceance and Uinta Basins in Utah.
-These formations were discovered in 1912 and don’t hold oil, but rather kerogen-containing rock (which would become oil over the course of millions of years).
+Last but not least are the Piceance and Uinta Basins in Utah.
+These formations were discovered in 1912 and don’t hold oil, but rather kerogen-containing rock, which will become oil over the course of millions of years.
 When heated, kerogen can produce hydrocarbons (including oil), and there are long-standing Native American records and stories of the “flaming rocks” of the area.
 While the economics of the fields are a subject of debate, they could each possibly contain over 1.25 trillion barrels of oil equivalent each, and close to 3 trillion barrels in combination.

 Disclosure: No positions at time of writing.